Jarvis-8035/Secure_Chat_Application/README.md

 # Secure Chat Client

+It is a secure Server-Client application made in java given as our class Assignment in Cryptography.

 The secure chat client utilizes features only included in java 8, please upgrade if you are on 1.7 or lower.

 #### 1. Purpose
 This code repository implements a secure instant message system between a client and server program.

 #### 2. Security Requirements
 The following requirements can be enabled/disabled in instructions 3 and 6 (see section 3).

 ##### 2.1 Confidentiality
 Confidentiality is ensuring that information is secure during transfer.

 ###### 2.1.1 Key Establishment

 If the server and client have both selected integrity, confidentiality or both, the client and server begin establishing a symmetric key pair amongst themselves to be used for AES encryption/decryption as well as the generation of message authentication codes.The key establishment is done via the Diffie Hellman key establishment protocol, implemented using the Java Crypto library.
 This protocol uses properties of modular arithmetic to establish a symmetric key between two parties without broadcasting the key over the network.
 This is done using public values p and g, secret values a and b for each of the parties respectively and the property ((ga mod p)b mod p) = ((gb mod p)a mod p).
 This means both parties can compute the key, without sending a or b across.
 First each party computes (gmySecret mod p) and sends it to the other.
 Now each party has (gothersSecret mod p) and can perform ((gothersSecret mod p)mySecret mod p) resulting in the same key for both parties without ‘mySecret’ or ‘othersSecret’ being relayed.
 The technical sequence of these events can be found in Section 5.